 I hosted Caleb James DeLisle the last two nights and three days.
-Here in Mexico City where I've lived since 2013 save visa runs and that one time I told you about in Death & Tech.
+Here in Mexico City where I've lived since 2013 save visa runs and that one time I wrote about in Death & Tech.

 Caleb authored (and is the benevolent dictator for life of) CJDNS.
 That, in short: